keptn/keptn.github.io/content/docs/0.6.0/reference/troubleshooting/index.md

 **Reason:**

-In this case Helm creates a new Kubernetes Deployment with the new artifact, but Kubernetes fails to start the pod.
+In this case, Helm creates a new Kubernetes Deployment with the new artifact, but Kubernetes fails to start the pod.
 Unfortunately, there is no way to catch this error by Helm (right now).
 A good way to detect the error is to look at the Kubernetes events captured by the cluster:

 ```console